XiaoTianFan/Anthropineral-Digital-Set-Design/shared/documentation/PROJECT_PLAN.md

 To create a digital program for an experimental theatre piece that involves:
 1. Automatically collecting images of audience faces from an SD card inserted into `computer1`.
 2. Processing these images on `computer1` to detect and crop out eyes.
+3. Applying real-time artistic texture processing with live preview gallery displaying processed textures in original aspect ratios.
-3. Serving a web-based visual client from `computer1` to `computer2` (which can only run a web browser).
+4. Serving a web-based visual client from `computer1` to `computer2` (which can only run a web browser).
-4. The client on `computer2` will display the processed eye images in real-time.
+5. The client on `computer2` will display the processed eye images in real-time with a texture preview gallery.
-5. Upon a keyboard shortcut trigger from `computer1`, the client on `computer2` will transition to a dynamic 3D animation using `Three.js`, where pre-loaded images form a flowing, sphere-like digital creature.
+6. Upon a keyboard shortcut trigger from `computer1`, the client on `computer2` will transition to a dynamic 4-phase 3D animation using `Three.js`, featuring enhanced flow dynamics, professional bloom effects, convergence animation, dispersion burst, and shell formation with eye-textured shapes creating a flowing, organic digital creature.

 ## 2. Overall Architecture

 The system will operate with two computers in the same local network:

 *   **`computer1` (Windows):** Acts as the central processing unit and server.
-    *   Handles all image acquisition from the SD card.
+    *   Handles all image acquisition from the SD card with automatic detection and import.
     *   Performs image processing (eye detection and cropping).
     *   Hosts the web server (Flask) that serves the client application.
     *   Manages real-time communication (Flask-SocketIO) with the client.
-    *   Listens for a local keyboard shortcut to trigger the main animation.
+    *   Listens for a global keyboard shortcut to trigger the main animation.
 *   **`computer2` (Any OS with a modern Web Browser):** Acts as a display client.
     *   Loads and runs a web application served by `computer1`.
     *   Cannot run any native code; all logic is client-side JavaScript.
     *   Receives data and signals from `computer1` to update visuals.
+    *   Displays 4-phase interactive 3D visual effects with enhanced flow dynamics and professional bloom post-processing.

 ## 3. Technology Stack